On the Beach (2000 film): Production

 In the film, the Morse code signal picked up by the submarine crew in the original novel and film was updated to an automated digital broadcast powered by a solar-powered laptop computer.
 The film's picture of human behaviour is darker and more pessimistic than in the original 1959 adaptation, in which social order and manners do not collapse.

 Alterations from the book and original film adaptation are made, including an ending differing from both the novel and film in that the submarine commander chooses to die with his newfound love instead of scuttling the submarine beyond Australian territorial waters (as in the novel) or attempting to return with his crew to the United States (as in the earlier film).
 In this version, the Golden Gate Bridge has collapsed and the city shoreline is in ruins, indicating an adjacent nuclear detonation, as in the book but not the first film version.
-The film ends with the reunion of Towers and Moira while their implied suicides occurring offscreen, as did the original version of Moira in the first film.
+The film ends with the reunion of Towers and Moira while their implied suicides occur offscreen, as did the original version of Moira in the first film.
 Unlike the first film, there is no final postmortem scene of deserted Melbourne streets, with the absence of human life depicted.

 The film contains various technical errors, such as in military uniforms and terminology.

 The film ends with a quotation from Walt Whitman's poem "On The Beach at Night", describing how frightening an approaching cloud bank seemed at night to the poet's child, blotting the stars out one by one, as the father and child stood on the beach on Massachusetts' North Shore.
 As much as it resembles the plot of the movie and of Shute's novel, however, the book gives only an incidental reference to the Whitman poem, and the phrase "on the beach" is a Royal Navy term that means "retired from the Service".
 However, there seems to be little doubt about the provenance of the book's title, since at least some editions of it bear on the flyleaf two stanzas from the T.S.
 Eliot poem "The Hollow Men":

 In this last of meeting places / We grope together / And avoid speech / Gathered on this beach of the tumid river.

 This is the way the world ends / This is the way the world ends / This is the way the world ends / Not with a bang but a whimper.